 For a long time, everyone thought the ghost pepper topped the list of crazy-spicy, feels-like-your-tongue-will-never-taste-anything-ever-again hottest peppers in the world.
 The truth: Despite packing a lot of heat, it got bumped down to No. 4 in 2013.

-Based on test results from New Mexico University’s Chile Pepper Institute, here's a list of the top 10 spiciest peppers in the world, ranked by the Scoville heat units of each.
+Based on test results from New Mexico University’s Chile Pepper Institute, here are 2013’s top 10 spiciest peppers in the world, ranked by the Scoville heat units of each.
 But wait, there’s more.
 If you thought those were hot stuff, keep reading to see which peppers made the cut in 2014, according to USA Today.
 Can you guess which peppers remain, and which got burned?

 1. Trinidad moruga scorpion